NIEM/NIEM.github.io/technical/json/guidance/index.md

 ### Overview

-This document is one step in the NTAC technical roadmap for JSON, [Using JSON with NIEM](../using_json_with_niem.pdf).
+This document is one step in the NTAC technical road map for JSON, [Using JSON with NIEM](../using_json_with_niem.pdf).
 It describes NIEM's methodology for creating consistent, interoperable JSON messages that are based on NIEM-conformant XML schemas.
 Core aspects